Kinder starting information

 Families who are pre-paying their fees will need to phone Accounts after their statement has been received and advise them of their expected CCS amount, which will be factored in when calculating the pre-payment discount.

 Any enquiries regarding your family's eligibility or subsidy level should be directed to Centrelink.

 As part of the funding agreement we are obliged to advise that the Federal Government provides for 15 hours of kinder per week for each child in the year prior to entering school.
 Parents may be able to access a free kinder program for the entire 15 hours per week at another centre.
 The structure of fees for the Mount Scopus kinder programs are for around 30 hours per week.

-- email a head shot of your child with their name in the subject line to email@example.com by Friday 9 October.
+- email a head shot of your child with their name in the subject line as advised by Friday 8 October.

 - schedule pre-commencement parent/child/teacher meeting after class lists are issued in early December.

-- book parent teacher meeting time on 28 and 29 January via Parent Lounge between 20 January and 27 January 2021
+- book parent teacher meeting time on 28 or 31 January via Parent Lounge between 20 January and 27 January 2022

-- complete child profile on Operoo by 15 January 2021
+- complete child profile on Operoo when you receive the invitation from the College.

 ELC Key Contacts